 Buying Tickets Online

-I booked my tickets online (two days before the trip) with the help of the receptionist of Safarov Hostel and managed to secure a seat on the Sharq Train.
-I asked help for the following reasons:
+I booked my tickets online (two days before the trip) with the help of the receptionist at Safarov Hostel and managed to secure a seat on the Sharq Train.
+I asked for help for the following reasons:

-• Uzbek Railways website needs a higher bandwidth.
-Both my cellular data (in Uzbekistan) and the hostel’s Wi-Fi takes forever to load thus I keep losing my seat and connection to the website.
+- Uzbek Railways website needs a higher bandwidth.
+Both my cellular data (in Uzbekistan) and the hostel’s Wi-Fi take forever to load thus I keep losing my seat and connection to the website.
 So make sure you book it somewhere with a stable connection.

-It could be rare case but consider these factors when booking your tickets to secure your seats.
-How did the receptionist helped me if you ask, he let me pay using his Uzbek credit card to secure my seat and I paid him directly with no additional cost.
-Yep, he did gave me an extra mile of service!
+It could be a rare case but consider these factors when booking your tickets to secure your seats.
+How did the receptionist help me if you ask, he let me pay using his Uzbek credit card to secure my seat and I paid him directly with no additional cost.
+Yep, he did give me an extra mile of service!
 I forgot his name though 🙁

 Lucky me, I managed to book my seat (finally) on the Sharq Train and I received the following confirmation along with my tickets!

-As you can see, all the necessary details can be found such as: date and timings, journey duration, seat allocation/number, ticket cost.
+As you can see, all the necessary details can be found such as date and timings, journey duration, seat allocation/number, and ticket cost.
 The actual ticket cost from Tashkent to Samarkand on the Sharq Train by Uzbek Railways is UZS89,590.00 which is equivalent to $7.2 only!
 Such a steal!

 Buying Tickets from the Train Station